 CBD Oil can be extracted in three different ways, which include an ethanol method (using high-grain alcohol), a C02 method, which removes substances like chlorophyll, and a carrier oil (usually olive oil) method.
 Unlike 'medical marijuana', which is usually made from plants with high traces of psychoactive tetrahydrocannabinol (THC), CBD oil contains a high CBD content but very low-THC hemp content (0.2%).

 No!
 CBD Hemp Oils significantly differ from the types of hemp seed oil that you'll commonly find upon the shelves of your local supermarket.
-Hemp seed oil is derived only from Hemp Seeds and contains many healthy Vitamins and Minerals.
+Hemp seed oil is derived only from Hemp Seeds and contains many healthy Vitamins and Minerals, while it's also high in essential fatty acids.
 Unlike CBD Hemp Oil however, hemp seed oil does not contain cannabidiol.

-The general recommendation is not to go over 200mg of CBD in a single day.
-This is a very high dosage and you probably won't get anywhere near this figure with most of these products, with the average consumer having between 10-20mg of CBD per day.
+The general recommendation is not to go over 70mg of CBD in a single day.
+This is a relatively high dosage and you probably won't get anywhere near this figure with most of these products, with the average consumer having between 10-20mg of CBD per day.
 Having said that, everyone's body is different and it is worth testing how you react and adjusting accordingly.

 No, CBD is not addictive at all.
 There are studies that show THC could be addictive, however these must be below 0.2% in CBD products in the UK to be sold, therefore the levels of extremely low.